pytorch/torchtune/README.md

 - [llama recipes](https://github.com/meta-llama/llama-recipes) for spring-boarding the llama2 community
 - [bitsandbytes](https://github.com/TimDettmers/bitsandbytes) for bringing several memory and performance based techniques to the PyTorch ecosystem
 - [@winglian](https://github.com/winglian/) and [axolotl](https://github.com/OpenAccess-AI-Collective/axolotl) for early feedback and brainstorming on torchtune's design and feature set.
-- [lit-gpt](https://github.com/Lightning-AI/litgpt) for pushing the LLM fine-tuning community forward.
+- [lit-gpt](https://github.com/Lightning-AI/litgpt) for pushing the LLM finetuning community forward.
 - [HF TRL](https://github.com/huggingface/trl) for making reward modeling more accessible to the PyTorch community.

 &nbsp;